Cat's in the Bag...: Plot

 Walt and Jesse return the RV to Jesse's house, which was previously owned by Jesse's late aunt.
 When they open the RV to remove the two bodies inside, they notice that Krazy-8 is still alive and breathing, despite having inhaled the toxic phosphine gas.
 The next day, Walt is driving to Jesse's house and notices a bedraggled Krazy-8 staggering down the street.
 Walt tries to get Krazy-8's attention, but Krazy-8 recognizes Walt and attempts to flee only to run into a tree and collapse.
 Walt loads the unconscious Krazy-8 into his car's trunk and takes him to Jesse's house where he and Jesse restrain Krazy-8 to a pole in Jesse's basement using a bike lock.
 Walt suggests that they dispose of Emilio's corpse by dissolving it in hydrofluoric acid.
-Realizing they must also kill Krazy-8, Walt and Jesse use a toss a coin to decide who will perform which task.
+Realizing they must also kill Krazy-8, Walt and Jesse toss a coin to decide who will perform which task.
 Jesse wins and chooses to dispose of the corpse, leaving Walt to kill Krazy-8.

 Walt instructs Jesse to buy a bin made from polyethylene in which the corpse can be properly dissolved, but Jesse cannot find a bin big enough to accommodate it.
 Walt seemingly decides on asphyxiating Krazy-8 with a plastic bag but is unable to go through with the act.
-He instead gives Krazy-8 food, water, a bucket and toilet paper out of guilt.
+He instead gives Krazy-8 food, water, a bucket, hand sanitizer and toilet paper out of guilt.
 When Jesse returns home and asks if Krazy-8 is dead, Walt promises to perform his agreed upon task the following day.
 Meanwhile, Skyler begins to suspect that Walt is hiding something due to his recent strange behavior.
 After Jesse makes a call to Walt's home phone, Skyler traces his phone number online and discovers his social media website.
 When she questions Walt as to who he is, he claims that Jesse sells him marijuana.
 Skyler finds his address and confronts Jesse while he is moving Emilio's body, warning him that her brother-in-law is a DEA agent.
-Skyler doesn't notice the corpse.
+Skyler does not notice the corpse.

 Jesse, having decided against following Walt's instructions, decides to dissolve Emilio's corpse in the upstairs bathtub.
 However, the hydrofluoric acid dissolves the ceramic and metal bathtub along with the body.
-This causes the ceiling beneath it to collapse, spilling Emilio's liquified remains onto the hallway below.
+This causes the ceiling beneath it to collapse, spilling Emilio's liquefied remains onto the hallway below.
 Exasperated, Walt tells Jesse that hydrofluoric acid will dissolve many things but not polyethylene.
 Meanwhile, two Native American children playing in the desert find Walt's gas mask from the previous meth cook.

 Production

-The episode was written by Vince Gilligan, and directed by Adam Bernstein; it aired on AMC in the United States and Canada on January 27, 2008.
+The episode was written by Vince Gilligan and directed by Adam Bernstein.
+It aired on AMC in the United States and Canada on January 27, 2008.

-This episode was originally supposed to be the death of Domingo Gallardo “Krazy 8” Molina along with his cousin but the producers loved the performance of Archinega that they begged Gilligan for him to stay longer.
+This episode was originally supposed to be the death of Domingo Gallardo "Krazy-8" Molina along with his cousin, but the producers loved the performance of Arciniega so much that they begged Gilligan to let him stay longer.